iLib-js/loctool/README.md

 ### Translating the Strings

-You can hand these extracted xliff files to your translation vendor.
+You can hand these new xliff files to your translation vendor.
 XLIFF is a localization industry standard and pretty much any reputable translation house will know what to do with xliff files.

-### Creating a Single Merged XLIFF
+Note that if your vendor requires xliff v2.0 format files instead of v1.2, you can generate them using the "-2" command-line parameter.

+### Re-integrating the Translated Files

-When you have the translations back from your translators, you can merge them all into one long xliff file named for the project, which is placed or symbolically linked into the root of the project.
-In our example above, it would be "foo.xliff".
+When you have the translations back from your translators, you can either merge them all together along with the existing translations into one long xliff file named for the project (only available for xliff v1.2 format files).
+Alternately, you can make sure the files names are unique, and place them into a single directory and use the xliffsDir setting in your project.json file to point the loctool at that dir.

 To merge a set of xliff files into one: